 That “occasionally” should be written in all caps, boldfaced, and triple underlined instead of casually slipped in between a softening pair of comfy parentheses.
 Indeed, I’d also throw in “if you’re lucky, amigo.”

 An entrepreneur can spend weeks networking directly with editors and writers — not just the connections of editors and writers, as Walzer suggests — and still not generate any interest in a story.
-Seriously: just because you meet the editor of a major publication at a party doesn’t mean they’re going to turn around and say, “Hey, someone I just met at a party, I’m gonna publish a story about you!”
+Seriously: just because you meet the editor of a major publication at a party doesn’t mean they’ll say, “Hey, someone I just met at a party, I’ll publish a story about you!”

-At the same time, is media hounding the best use of time for an entrepreneur?
+At the same time, is media hounding the best use of an entrepreneur’s time?
 Perhaps if your business model is mostly on auto-pilot: your movie is already in theaters, your product sales are being handled by Amazon, or your coffee shop is run by capable managers.

-But if you’re like me, the main activities of your business take up most of your time, and what networking you do is primarily to find new customers, not score a piece in your local paper.
-So, sure, you can hop parties in hopes of finding a New York Times editor or Oprah’s producer hanging by the punch bowl.
-But your better bet is to hire an experienced PR professional who not only has those relationships already built, but also knows the right way to approach that editor and that producer.
+But if you’re like me and most other entrepreneurs, the primary activities of your business require your hands-on attention, and your networking focuses on customers not journalists.
+Sure, you can hop parties in hopes of finding a New York Times editor or Oprah’s producer hanging by the punch bowl.
+But your better bet is to hire an experienced PR pro who already has those relationships and — critically — knows the right way to approach that editor and that producer.
 The editor and producer in turn can trust that the PR pro knows what she’s talking about and isn’t just some schmooze artist with a fancy business card.

 Doing the Write Thing…

 Walzer also says that “your story has to be interesting.”
 No kidding.
 That’s like telling an aspiring athlete “you need to impress the pro scouts.”
 Details, por favor!
-Trying to identify a newsworthy story usually takes the savvy of a professional PR strategist who has been carefully reviewing the target media for years.
-That PR pro knows what’s selling and what’s not.
+Trying to identify a newsworthy story usually takes the savvy of a PR strategist who has evaluated the target media for years.
+That PR pro knows what sells and what doesn’t.

 Finally, there’s Walzer’s suggestion that entrepreneurs “try writing your own stories.”
 That’s simply scary.
-As I lampooned in an earlier post, most press releases coming out of corporate America today are so bad that they destroy brain cells upon impact.
-Unless you’re a Pulitzer Prize nominee, most entrepreneurs are better off having a professional tell their tale.
+As I lampooned in an earlier post, most press releases coming out of corporate America destroy brain cells upon impact.
+Unless you’re a Pulitzer Prize nominee, have a professional tell your tale.

-Now I understand that entrepreneurs try to do everything themselves, partially because they want to save money, and partially because they believe they can.
-Pitch them on hiring a professional photographer to shoot their products, and they’ll pull out their Canon PowerShot and say “I’ve got my photographer right here!”
-It’s this can-do tude that makes them entrepreneurs in the first place.
+Now I understand that entrepreneurs strive to do everything themselves, partially because they want to save money, but mostly because they believe they can.
+Tell them to hire a professional photographer to shoot their products, and they’ll pull out their Canon PowerShot and say “I’ve got my photographer right here!”
+It’s this can-do ‘tude that makes them entrepreneurs in the first place.
 That’s why I love hanging with entrepreneurs: their confidence is inspiring and contagious.

-But what I say to them is, yes, Chuck Norris, you’ve got mad skills — but even if you’re a Renaissance superhero, you’re still limited to 24 hours per day.
+But what I say to them is, yes, you’ve got mad skills, but even if you’re a Renaissance superhero, you’re still limited to 24 hours per day.
 Why not focus your valuable hours on your key business activities and trust experts to handle the rest?
-They have the expertise, the experience, the connections, the tools and — most importantly — the time.
+The pros have the expertise, the experience, the connections, the tools and — most importantly — the time.

 I myself know PR strategy.
-I write press releases professionally.
-But when it comes to pitching stories to the media and developing overall publicity plans, I turn to a true PR professional.
+In fact, I teach it.
+I also write press releases professionally.
+But when it comes to pitching stories to the media and developing overall publicity plans, I turn to true PR professionals.
 Although their services cost money, it’s money well invested.
-By doing what they do, they free me up to do what I do best, like replace the engine block in my car, retile the roof of my home, perform a root canal on one of my molars, put out a nearby wildfire with my bare hands, make sashimi from a live puffer fish that I’ve caught, stomp and ferment my own wine grapes, record a hit album with a hundred choral parts all sung by me, and defend myself before the Supreme Court of Macedonia.
+By doing what they do, they free me up to do what I do best and what I enjoy most.